-The plants & trees and their background which made our hearts beat faster, the Taxus, the Sycomore, the Banksia Serrata, the Lotus, the Victora leaf and the Oostkaapse Broodboom, inspired our Ode to the Hortus, this collection we created especially for them.
+The plants & trees and their background which made our hearts beat faster, the Taxus, the Sycomore, the Banksia Serrata, the Lotus, the Victora leaf and the Oostkaapse Broodboom, inspired our Ode to the Hortus, this collection of exclusive jewelry we created especially for the botanical garden.

 The Cabinet of Rarities

 For this collection we gave our collector’s mania full access.
-Oldfashioned colourful glass, paperthin porcelain bowls, exotic seashells, antique books and dried flowers all inhabit our modernday Cabinet of Rarities.
+Old fashioned colorful glass, paper thin porcelain bowls, exotic seashells, antique books and dried flowers all inhabit our modern-day Cabinet of Rarities.

-With a good amount of wonder we were inspired by these extraordinary shapes, prints and new colour combinations to create this collection in it’s recognisiable Oogst style.
+With a good amount of wonder we were inspired by these extraordinary shapes, prints and new color combinations to create this collection in its recognizable Oogst style.

 Oogst cherishes Japanese treasures

 With a lot of joy we went treasure hunting through the Japanese museum SieboldHuis in Leiden.
 With our sketchbooks in hand we spend hours with the extraordinary beautiful embossed pieces, the splendid blossoms and delicate patterns in the showstoppers Doctor Von Siebold collected in the 1820s during his stay in Japan.
 Texture and contrast, lustrous pearls and extraordinary cut gemstones reflected the layers in kimono’s, his Japanese boxes with a band and seal, the comprehensive herbarium and beloved hydrangea.